MaxSagebaum/FactorioViewer/README.md

 The path for the factorio recipes can be set with the '--dir' option.
 The default path is the steam linux directory.
 Afterwards the path is stored in an ini files and does not need to be given each time.

-In order to compile the library you need to call:
+In order to compile the library you need to call (and install tclap as an dependency):

 ~~~
+mkdir libs
+wget https://sourceforge.net/projects/tclap/files/tclap-1.2.1.tar.gz/download -O tclap-1.2.1.tar.gz
+tar xfz tclap-1.2.1.tar.gz
+cd ..
 mkdir build
 cd build
 cmake ../